Bed Bugs Pest Control

 It can be difficult to tell bed bug bites from other types of insect bites such as horse-fly or mosquito bites, but a tell-tale sign is where they cluster (in a straight line) and where they're found on the body (legs and ankles).

 Bed bugs are not a problem that will go away on its own or that you can eradicate by yourself.
-If you suspect a bed bug infestation, call us immediately for a profissional bed bugs pest control.
+If you suspect a bed bug infestation, call us immediately for a profissional bed bugs erradication service.

-We believe that a joint effort between the property owner and the Bugwise Pest Control technician will provide a long-term, effective bed bug control system.
+We believe that a joint effort between the property owner and the Bugwise Pest Control expert will provide a long-term, effective bed bug control system.

 Tips for avoiding bed bugs infestation

 - Be wary when purchasing used furniture (particularly bedding) and inspect it thoroughly before taking it home.

-- Never leave open suitcases lying around on the floor when you are on vacation.
+- Never leave open suitcases lying around on the floor when you are on holiday.

 - Do not store your suitcase close to the bed in hotel rooms.

-- Inspect your suitcase before bringing it into the house when you return from vacation.
+- Inspect your suitcase before bringing it into the house when you return from a holiday.

-- Wash your clothes at a temperature of at least 60°C after returning from vacation.
+- Wash your clothes at a temperature of at least 60°C after returning from a holiday.